Clarifai/old-docs/glossary.md

 ### Output
 On output, usually in the form of a prediction or predictions, is the data returned to you when you send an input into a model.
 Because of their close relationship, the terms "outputs" and "predictions" are sometimes used interchangeably.
 ### Model
-Models convert inputs to predictions.
+Models convert inputs to outputs.
 Clarifai provides many different models that each ‘see’ the world differently - with a unique group of concepts.
 Clarifai has built some great models for you use, but there are times when you wish you had a model that sees the world the way you see it, with your own concepts.
 You can use your own model by adding images with concepts, training it, and then specifying it when making predictions.
 ### Operation
 An Operation is an action that is performed via our API or User Interface.
 It can include actions such as predictions, searches, input uploads, training custom models, model evaluations and more.
 ### Prediction